R055A/GitStats/README.md

 </details>

-# Options
+# :closed_lock_with_key: Options

 <details>
-<summary>Click drop-down to view Repository Secrets for customizing GitHub statistic visualizations
+<summary>Click drop-down to view optional repository Secrets for customizing GitHub statistic visualizations
 </summary>

 * ### Optional Secret *Name*: `EXCLUDED`
-  For excluding listed repositories from being included in the generated statistic visualizations.
+  For excluding repositories from being included entirely in the generated statistic visualizations.

   **Instructions**:
   * enter *Value* in the following format (separated by commas):